The Motion is Cary Granted

 make a date to watch it together.

-So Nikki, if Rick is doing working overtime and you decide to put on Turner Classic movies or whatever, and he runs out, it is a good idea for you to wait for him to watch a movie if he expressed interest in it.
+So Nikki, if Rick is doing working overtime and you decide to put on Turner Classic movies or whatever and he runs out, it is a good idea for you to wait for him to watch a movie if he expressed interest in it.

 That would be a nice thing to do, the two of you to sit together and watch a movie.
+That's a nice thing for a couple to do.

-And Rick, if you want Nikki to watch a movie, just show her the trailer.
+And, Rick, if you want Nikki to watch a movie, just show her the trailer.

 I find in Nikki's favorite this is the sound of a gabble.